patrickkunka/mixitup-pagination/README.md

 #### Module Import

-If you are building a modular JavaScript project with Webpack, Browserify, or RequireJS, mixitup will not expose any global variables.
-Therefore, an extra step is required when installing extensions whereby the `mixitup.use()` method must be called, with the extension passed in as an argument.
+If you are building a modular JavaScript project with Webpack, Browserify, or RequireJS, no global variables are exposed.
+Firstly require both the MixItUp core *and* the Pagination extension into your module.
+Then call `mixitup.use()` with the extension passed in as an argument.
+Your extension will be installed and made available to all MixItUp instances throghout your project.

 ```js
 // ES2015